leekcummings/rust-adventures/README.md

+> [!NOTE]
+> I wasn't able to complete this project due to time constraints.
+Look forward to project revamp this year!

 # 30 Day Rust Adventure

 I want to learn Rust, and I have a month-long winter break to work on it.
 This month I'm challenging myself to make one small rust project every day, until I'm familiar with the language.